 The point?
 Your bearded dragon will brumate as a way of answering the change in seasons.
 When temps get low around winter and autumn, you can be sure your dragon will probably start brumating around that time.

 It should also be noted that not every bearded dragon who lives in captivity will brumate.
-It is very possible that your bearded dragon will never brumate, meanwhile others will go through the exercise every year.
+It is very possible that your bearded dragon will never brumate, meanwhile others will go through that every year.

 You may even see some bearded dragons go into brumation during the spring and summer months, even when they live in the Northern Hemisphere.